NickBok/Baseball/Spray Display/README.md

 In this project, I display a live spray chart reactive to pitch location, launch angle, and launch speed for the 2022 MLB Season for righties

+## **TODO**

-In the future, plan to include woba and xwoba along with the spray results
+Include woba and xwoba along with the spray results

+Invesitage how pitch locations [effect individual player's launch angle & exit velocity](https://drive.google.com/file/d/1fC974yEShTAJ6PXWgbamLlriaFUzjf1r/view)